Skip site navigation (1)Skip section navigation (2)

 processed since boot and the total cumulative duration of all processed

-ing the DERIVE data source also handles the reset that occurs when the
+using the DERIVE data source also handles the reset that occurs when

 In the RRD, the first data source stores the requests per second rate